sjd78/kai-ide-user-stories/story/iterate_on_issue_resolution.md

 - Using diffs might be effective at scale, but feels like a poor/outdated user experience when compared to interactive code assistants

 - How to surface cascading changes across multiple files?

-Per-issue changes could be more interactive, but some things would need to be solved:
-Acceptance flow for solutions surfaced in an interactive way:
-Implicit when saving?
-Explicit by other mechanisms?
-We should explore the notion of confidence to guide users on the potential accuracy of recommendations:
-Should the notion of “accepted solutions” be included as a confidence metric?
-When remediation is applied, issues should be updated automatically (and quickly) to reflect the fixes:
-Partial analysis has been proposed as a solution.